maudlin/rpg-game/specs/specs.md

     Given the player is at the character selection screen When the player chooses to play as a robot
     Then the player's character should have robot-specific health, resistances, and damage types

+  Scenario: Selecting a character type
+    Given the player is on the character selection screen When the player selects a character type
+    Then the selected character type should be stored in the game state